 Those companies that are most successful in adapting to this reality, will have a great advantage.
 But what can you do now to keep up with the digital developments in payments?
 Ulrika Ledel has three tips:

 “Today most people expect companies to be able to make a real-time payment across national borders, around the clock.
 But behind such a solution lies a complex infrastructure that places great demands on security.
 It is therefore important to identify both threats and opportunities with digitization early in the process.
 Take help from professional partners if it feels complicated.”

 2. Start with yourselves

 “Your employees are your best ambassadors.
 Digitization should ideally permeate the entire company, towards customers, throughout your underlying systems as well as in the everyday business by your employees.
 Today, there are digital tools for purchasing, spending and receipt management, both as apps and web tools.
-These tools help to improve work routines while creating the sense internally of working at an efficient, digital company.”
+These tools help to improve work routines while creating the sense internally, of working at a digital and efficient company.”

 3. Find partners to work with

 “You don't have to excel at everything.
 Try to find collaborations with other companies to achieve the best digital solution for your customers.
 Maybe digitalization itself will open up opportunities and business models for you to offer new services and products to your customers?”